RyotaUshio/obsidian-pdf-plus/README.md

 - The `href` attribute of the `<a>` element is the destination ID with a hash sign (`#`) prepended.

 You can also find a [great tutorial](https://forum.obsidian.md/t/getting-comfortable-with-obsidian-css/133) on the forum.

+## Note on saving annotations directly in PDF

+Although PDF++ is primarily designed with backlink highlighting (= annotation by backlink) in mind, it is also possible to add annotations directly inside PDF files.
+However, you will notice some limitations, including the viewer being reloaded every time you add a highlight to your file.
+Therefore, this feature should be considered to be a temporary workaround until Obsidian itself supports PDF annotation, which is on [their roadmap](https://obsidian.md/roadmap/).

+**Update 2024-08-20**: I've just found a new plugin called [Pdf Annotator](https://github.com/Quorafind/Obsidian-PDF-Annotator).
+For now, it does not save annotations in PDF itself.
+However, it says it will be able to do so once Obsidian's PDF.js version is updated to 4.x.
+For those who prefer in-file annotations to backlink highlighting, this might be a better solution.

 ## Installation